 Ask for and meet communication needs where possible

-- Instead of using the telephone, where possible use video conferencing tools and add live captioning through video conferencing software.
+- Instead of using the telephone, where possible, offer to use a video conferencing app.
+You can add live captioning on many mainstream apps, such as Microsoft Teams and Zoom.
+Read more about video conferencing apps.

-- Check if the person using your service is wearing a hearing aid and that it’s working.
-If the hearing aid isn’t working, contact audiology locally for advice or for a personal listener to amplify sound.
+- It’s important to check if the person using your service is wearing a hearing aid and if it’s working.
+If the hearing aid isn’t working, advise the person to contact their local audiology service for advice, or for a personal listener to amplify sound.

 General communication tips